AniMahajan20/DeepConvLSTM-NNFL/README.md

 # DeepConvLSTM-NNFL
-This repository contains implementation of Deep Convolutional and LSTM Recurrent Neural Networks (DeepConvLSTM) for Multimodal Wearable Activity Recognition
+This repository contains implementation of Deep Convolutional and LSTM Recurrent Neural Networks (DeepConvLSTM) for Multimodal Wearable Activity Recognition.

+It contains the implementation of DeepConvLSTM model mentioned in paper "Deep Convolutional and LSTM Recurrent Neural Networks for Multimodal Wearable Activity Recognition".

+Link for the paper: https://archive.ics.uci.edu/ml/datasets/OPPORTUNITY+Activity+Recognition 2

+# How to Run this project
+To run this project :
+1. Download all the files present in this repository.
+2. Open the DeepConvLSTM.ipnb in google colab.
+3. Upload remaining files to the google colab and run the cells